patientplatypus/Medusa_Experimental/README.md

 ## Current Roadblock
  - I can register a new user with the supplied credentials from Dom, however when trying to login with that user I get *401 Not Authorized*.
 I suspect the server may be down **I may have crashed it, woopsy doopsy**

+## Yet to Do
+ - Many things, but specifically any/all UI changes that need to occur, including the tree view of the folders.

 ## Going Forward
   - Is the juice worth the squeeze?